Next: , Previous: Dirmngr LOOKUP, Up: Dirmngr Protocol

 C: END

-A client should be aware the the DirMngr may ask for more than one Certificate.
+A client should be aware that DirMngr may ask for more than one certificate.